Bielefeld airport: History and current state of the airport

 The airfield was handed over to the British army in 1945 after the end of the war.
 The British army did not use the airfield a lot as the neighboring airport in Gütersloh was a lot larger already and had, unlike the one in Bielefeld, a paved runway.

 During the occupation, German citizens were banned from flying.
 When Germany regained air sovereignty in May 1955 as a result of the Paris Treaties (abolition of the occupation status of the Federal Republic of Germany), the airport and the confiscated hangars were released.
 Immediately after the release, a construction ban was imposed with building restrictions for the airfield.
 The airport was now managed by the newly founded Flughafen Bielefeld GmbH and initially received a license valid until the end of 1961.
 The local residents around the airport were unsatisfied with the noise of the airplanes and went as far as wanting a closure of the airport.
-Therefore the state government stated that they wanted to move the airport to a different location.
+Therefore, the state government stated that they wanted to move the airport to a different location.
 During the 1950s and 60s a lot of restrictions were put on the airport to reduce the aircraft noise.
 Back then the airport used to have a second runway with the initials 06/24.
 When using this runway, the airplanes flew over the nearly located Buschkamp-school.
 To reduce flights over the school, the runway 11/29 was made more attractive by cutting down more trees to improve the approach path.

 In January 1963 the city council of Bielefeld wanted to build a new airport north of Bielefeld-Jöllenbeck in Nagelsholz.
 Due to many protests by local farmers and residents, the project failed.

 During the 1970s the runway 11/29 was paved and new restrictions were put on the air traffic.
 In 1976 as many as 30.000 aircraft movements took place in Bielefeld.

 The state of the airport had become worse until the year 1998.
 A renovation was needed.
 A new tower and some hangars were constructed and in 2005 the extension of the runway 11/29 began.
-For this extension, about 3 hectares of forest was cut down and partially replaced.
-Local residents were concerned about the increasing noise of larger airplanes being abled to land at the airport.
+For this extension, about three hectares of forest was cut down and partially replaced.
+Local residents were concerned about the increasing noise of larger airplanes being able to land at the airport.
 The traffic institute of Münster saw the renovation as a necessary step to keep the airport.
 All constructions were finished in 2006.